History of Woodman School

 The present school building is surrounded by ranch land, and was constructed around 1902 near the original log schoolhouse.
 Woodman School remained one-room with one teacher until 1959 when another building was constructed for grades 4-8.
 More space was added to the original one-room school to serve as a middle school and a separate multi-purpose room was constructed in 1983.
 One additional teacher was hired, then one more the following year.
 The first year for kindergarten was 1984, and it was taught by the same teacher who taught grades one and two.

 In the late 1980's, computers became a part of the student's learning, and Woodman pulled ahead of many schools in their computer to student ratio.
-In 1992 another section was added to the multi-purpose room to serve as the new middle school.
-The original one-room school now serves as a computer lab.
+In 1992 another section was added to the multi-purpose room.